No. 511 Squadron RAF

 No. 511 Squadron was a Royal Air Force transport squadron, active during World War II, the Berlin Airlift and during the sixties and early seventies.
 It operated, during its three periods of existence, aircraft such as the Douglas Dakota, the Avro York, the Handley Page Hastings and the Bristol Britannia.

 History

-In World War II
+Second World War

 Formed on 14 October 1942, No. 511 Squadron was formed from No. 1425 Flight at RAF Lyneham.
 The squadron continued the work of the Flight operating regular transport schedules to Gibraltar using the Consolidated Liberators.
 To extend the route from Gibraltar to Malta the squadron also operated the Armstrong Whitworth Albemarle.
 As the Second World War progressed, no. 511 Squadron expanded its long-range transport role and it was the first squadron to operate the Avro York transport (A transport based on the Avro Lancaster).
 At first the Liberators and Yorks were operated as separate Flights, but the Liberator Flight became 246 Squadron in 1944.
 The squadron continued to fly trooping flights, particularly between the United Kingdom and India until the squadron was disbanded on 7 October 1946.